Line connections |

 For the solution of an equation system, Ebsilon continues the iteration as long as the changes from one iteration step to the next are smaller than the specified iteration precision.

 Here the termination of the iteration is independent of to what extent the controllers have reached their set point value.
-Only a warning will be output if the deviation between
+Only a warning will be output if the deviation between actual value and set point value is too great.

-the control target has not been achieved yet.
+In the case of strongly damped controllers in particular, the change from one iteration step to the next is relatively small, so that the convergence criterion is already fulfilled although the control target has not been achieved yet.
 In these cases it would be desirable if the iteration were continued for another couple of steps in order to get closer to the specified target.
 Therefore the possibility to prevent a termination of the iteration in the case of too great a deviation from the set point value has been created.

 Inversely, there are also cases where the adjustment of an unimportant variable requires very many iteration steps and thus increases the computing time for the entire model.
-In such
+In such cases it is desirable to be able to carry out the control with a greater fuzziness.

 This option is available with the specification value TOL (for all controllers).